microsoft/PubSec-Info-Assistant/docs/features/features.md

 ## Enhanced AI Interaction

-**Simple File Upload and Status:** We have put uploading of files into the copilot template in the hands of the users by providing a simple drag-and-drop user interface for adding new content and a status page for monitoring document pre-processing.
+**Simple File Upload and Status:** We have put uploading of files into the agent template in the hands of the users by providing a simple drag-and-drop user interface for adding new content and a status page for monitoring document pre-processing.

 **Visualizing Thought Process:** Gain insights into the AI's decision-making process by visualizing how it arrives at answers, providing transparency and control.